TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/ReadingContentRecords/TheContentElements/Index.rst

 containing text.
 But there are different kinds of content elements.
 If we want to render an image instead of a text, we have to choose different fields from tt\_content, and also render them differently compared to standard text.
-The same applies to "text with image", "headline", etc.
+The same applies to "text & images", "headline", etc.

 The type of a content element is stored in the column